vwbusguy/qbsh/README.md

 * Add a means of storing output to a re-usable var in the shell
 * ~~Feed commands through the shell in a script file~~
 * ~~Ship container images on quay.io and/or Docker Hub~~

+# How To Pronounce it

+"Queue Bee Shell"